aaltsys/doc-server3/workstation/02_workstation-management.rst

 .. warning:: *If the chosen user is not logged in the button will say* :guilabel:`Reset password...` *instead, but please do not.*

+.. note:: Multiuser Mac OSX is possible with the following steps:

+   + Install Vine VNC Server
+   + Login as the user to be shared
+   + Start (click) the Vine Server program.
+Set option to start on login
+   + Switch user to background
+   + At remote workstation, connect to Mac user with a VNC client program